Month 2, Day 12, Friday 8:00 p.m.

 Gera sucked in a sharp breath.
 “Tell me everything.”

 “Well, everything started off fine.
 I had the goods in my bag, under the false bottom.
 Then I was attacked by two heavy-handed cretins.
-I don’t know if someone tipped them off about the drop off, or if they just wanted a few easy coin and I was unlucky.
-They got the drop on me,” she admitted, shamefaced.
+I don’t know if someone tipped them off about the drop or if they just wanted a few easy coins and I was unlucky, but they got the drop on me,” she admitted, shamefaced.
 “I was down before I could manage to get the wand out of my calf holster.”

 Gera made a rolling motion with her fingers, urging the woman to continue on to the important part.

-“They roughed me up a bit, and took the bag, and…well, I cursed them in the name of the Raven Queen, that they would never sleep peacefully again.”
+“They roughed me up a bit and took the bag, and…well, I cursed them in the name of the Raven Queen, that”—her voice grew quiet, her eyes searching the room, looking everywhere except Gera—“they would never sleep peacefully again.”

 Gera almost choked on her own spit.
 “You did what?” she asked hoarsely.
 “Do you know how dangerous that was?”